pjakiela/ECON523/exercises/E3-DD1.md

 (where expectant mothers were treated by doctors and medical students) and Division 2 (where expectant mothers were treated by midwives and trainee midwives from 1841 on).
 In Semmelweis' difference-in-differences analysis, Division 1 was the (ever-)treated group.

 Our first task is to import this Excel file into Stata using the `import excel` command.
-Create a do file that begins with the usual preliminaries and then imports the Semmelweis data directly from github using the follow code:
+Create a do file that begins with the usual preliminaries and then imports the Semmelweis data directly from github using the following code:
 ```
 import excel ///
 "https://pjakiela.github.io/ECON523/exercises/E3-Semmelweis1861-data.xlsx", ///